apollo-server-integrations/apollo-server-integration-google-cloud-functions/example/README.md

 npm run deploy
 ```

 To use the provided deploy script, you need to have the Google Cloud CLI Tool installed and configured on your machine.
 You can find more information about the CLI Tool [here](https://cloud.google.com/sdk/gcloud).

-The script will use the bundled output from the `/dist` directory, and name your function using the provided string on the `FUNCTION_TARGET` environment variable.
+The script will use the bundled output from the `/dist` directory.

 > **Note**
 > The deploy script currently uses POSIX compliant commands, and **will not work on Windows** (I encourage you to file an issue and/or open a pull request if you can help me solve this).
 If you're using Windows, you can use the `gcloud` CLI tool directly to deploy your function, and change the correct flags accordingly.